 Individuality is in scarce supply in the “modern” day.
 This is not to say that there are no differences between people but simply to say that for the vast majority of people, they are the exact same.
 People do not question anything.
 People are brought up and taught to simply listen, obey and repeat.
 People are not taught to question anything.
 Everyone is a slave to the big corporations of the world.

 The only way in which to survive in the current phase of life on earth is to follow along with these corporations in their little game.
 In order to survive, grow and progress in this phase, you still have to follow along with the corporations.
 You still have to play their game.
 However, you are not just playing their game, you must also play them.
 In order to get what you want and to escape their monopoly of success, you’ve got to play them.
-You’ve got to go along with what they want but on the as well as doing that, you’ve got to work on something you enjoy.
+You’ve got to go along with what they want but, as well as doing that, you’ve got to work on something you enjoy.
 You need to find something you’re passionate about and turn it into a career.
 If you’re able to make money from your passion, you’ve taken the first step to escaping their monopoly.

 Until people take these first steps to escaping the corporate monopoly on success, everything will remain as it is.
 The majority will be working dead-end jobs, slowly hating their life more and more each day and giving these corporations just that little bit more power as each day passes.
 We are still able to succeed and get what we want from this life, we just have to work hard for it.